 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>Kevin Bondelli's Youth Vote Blog - Latest Comments in Reaching Out to Rural Youth</title><link>http://kevinbondelliyouthvote.disqus.com/</link><description>Youth Vote, Technology, Politics</description><language>en</language><lastBuildDate>Fri, 25 Jul 2008 17:17:22 -0000</lastBuildDate><item><title>Re: Reaching Out to Rural Youth</title><link>http://www.kevinbondelli.com/2008/07/25/reaching-out-to-rural-youth/#comment-1004174</link><description>Yeah.. interesting.
-It sure is novel..</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Craig Berger</dc:creator><pubDate>Fri, 25 Jul 2008 17:17:22 -0000</pubDate></item><item><title>Re: Reaching Out to Rural Youth</title><link>http://www.kevinbondelli.com/2008/07/25/reaching-out-to-rural-youth/#comment-1003650</link><description>A lot of people who responded mentioned local/county fairs.
-I was actually surprised about the amount of responses that specifically mentioned Dairy Queen.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">kbondelli</dc:creator><pubDate>Fri, 25 Jul 2008 16:18:45 -0000</pubDate></item><item><title>Re: Reaching Out to Rural Youth</title><link>http://www.kevinbondelli.com/2008/07/25/reaching-out-to-rural-youth/#comment-1002683</link><description>I think one big thing on that list is the county fair.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Kevin Bondelli's Youth Vote Blog - Latest Comments in Reaching Out to Rural Youth</title><link>http://kevinbondelliyouthvote.disqus.com/</link><description>Youth Vote, Technology, Politics</description><atom:link href="https://kevinbondelliyouthvote.disqus.com/reaching_out_to_rural_youth_80/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Fri, 25 Jul 2008 17:17:22 -0000</lastBuildDate><item><title>Re: Reaching Out to Rural Youth</title><link>http://www.kevinbondelli.com/2008/07/25/reaching-out-to-rural-youth/#comment-1004174</link><description>&lt;p&gt;Yeah.. interesting.
+It sure is novel..&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Craig Berger</dc:creator><pubDate>Fri, 25 Jul 2008 17:17:22 -0000</pubDate></item><item><title>Re: Reaching Out to Rural Youth</title><link>http://www.kevinbondelli.com/2008/07/25/reaching-out-to-rural-youth/#comment-1003650</link><description>&lt;p&gt;A lot of people who responded mentioned local/county fairs.
+I was actually surprised about the amount of responses that specifically mentioned Dairy Queen.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Kevin Bondelli</dc:creator><pubDate>Fri, 25 Jul 2008 16:18:45 -0000</pubDate></item><item><title>Re: Reaching Out to Rural Youth</title><link>http://www.kevinbondelli.com/2008/07/25/reaching-out-to-rural-youth/#comment-1002683</link><description>&lt;p&gt;I think one big thing on that list is the county fair.
 A good county fair brings in thousands of youth, many who are high school graduates who work on the family farm or in the local area.
-That demographic is a step in the right direction.&lt;br&gt;&lt;br&gt;Churches are also another possibility, along with 4-H clubs.
-There are also Ruriteen and Key Clubs that are civic/service organizations for many high school students in rural school districts.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Craig Berger</dc:creator><pubDate>Fri, 25 Jul 2008 14:45:46 -0000</pubDate></item></channel></rss>
+That demographic is a step in the right direction.&lt;/p&gt;&lt;p&gt;Churches are also another possibility, along with 4-H clubs.
+There are also Ruriteen and Key Clubs that are civic/service organizations for many high school students in rural school districts.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Craig Berger</dc:creator><pubDate>Fri, 25 Jul 2008 14:45:46 -0000</pubDate></item></channel></rss>